About this project

 The Northern Beaches Hospital Connectivity and Network Enhancement (CaNE) project is made up of two stages:

-The main milestones road users and residents can expect to see as we lead up to the hospital opening include:
+The main milestones road users and residents can expect to see throughout the year include:

 Changed traffic conditions and delays will continue with our work on Stage 2 and we appreciate the support of residents and road users during this period.
 We encourage residents and motorists to use alternative routes during construction, avoid the area during peak periods if possible, allow extra travel time and plan their journey ahead.